lao8n/leet_algos/data_structures/graph.md

 Crossing = is an edge that connects a vertex in one set with a vertex in the other set.
 Cut property = For any cut C of the graph, if the weight of an edge E in the cut-set of C is strictly smaller than the weights of all other edges of the cut-set of C, then this edge belongs to all MSTs of the graph

+Similarities
+* all use greedy approaches which can be proven by proof by contradiction (if non-greedy path was shorter)

 Kruskal's algorithm = sorted edges + union find
 1. sort all edges by weight
 2. add minimum edge that doesn't produce cycle